lsund/lazy-suffix-trees/NOTES.md

 # IMPLICATIONS:

+The suffix tree needs to represent a sequence of codepoints instead of a sequence of ascii characters.

 Each character needs 4 bytes of space instead of 1 byte of space.

 ## These global variables need to change